 Injections are a necessity, and nurses should be well-versed in their administration.
 As with bandages, nurses must be able to utilize sterile equipment and have excellent hand-eye coordination.
 Safety is of paramount importance when administering any injection.

 The best way to ensure safety during injections is to practice aseptic techniques.
-It involves using sterile gloves, a clean hand, and needle.
-It is also important that, as you administer the initial injection, you do not touch anything besides the skin to avoid contaminating your syringe.
+It involves using sterile gloves, a clean hand, and a needle.
+As you administer the initial injection, it is also important that you do not touch anything besides the skin to avoid contaminating your syringe.
 Nurses must be able to cite the side effects, proper dosage, and appropriate timing of all injections they administer.

 Drawing and collecting blood from patients